 If you have been arrested and charged with a crime and the prosecutor is accusing you of being a gang member, you need to contact a Los Angeles criminal defense attorney right away.
-Contact our award-winning criminal attorneys by calling 310-424-5816 to schedule a free consultation today.
+Contact our award-winning criminal attorneys or staff members by calling 310-424-5816 to schedule a free consultation today.

 In California, it is illegal to be a member of a gang because of the Street Terrorism Enforcement and Prevention Act (also known as the STEP Act).
 Outlined in Penal Code §186.22, the STEP Act makes it a substantive crime to be an active participant in any criminal street gang.
 It also creates a sentencing enhancement for felonies committed for the benefit of the gang.

 If you can be connected to any street gang in California, then you face harsh charges and penalties.
 You need to work with an experienced and aggressive Los Angeles criminal defense attorney.
 To schedule a free and confidential consultation of your case, contact us today at 310-424-5816.

 To combat street terrorism in California in the 1980s, the state legislature enacted the Street Terrorism Enforcement and Prevention Act.
 From the Act, lawmakers decided to punish someone for being a member of a gang in addition to any crime that person may have committed.

 Under Penal Code (PC) §186.22(a), if you actively participate in any criminal street gang, with knowledge of its criminal, and who promotes criminal conduct by the gang members, you can a criminal conviction.
 Street terrorism is a wobbler offense, meaning it can be classified as either a misdemeanor or a felony.
 As such, you can be punished with up to one year in a county jail or 16 months, two years, or three years in state prison.

 What is a Street Gang?